Royal Enfield 535 Cafe Racer

-Since its first appearance at the International Auto Expo in Delhi, the Royal Enfield Continental GT Cafe Racer has been touring the international motorcycle expo circuit.
-Originally sporting some fairly high end components this version has had some changes that would lower production costs suggesting it is much closer to the bike that Royal Enfield will be offering to the public next year.
-The movements of the bike around the globe also suggest that Enfield's primary market for the machine will be on foreign shores, with it's latest appearance taking place at the Long Beach Motorcycle Show in Los Angeles.
+Since its first appearance at the International Auto Expo in Delhi, the Royal Enfield Continental GT Cafe Racer has been touring the international expo circuit.
+Originally sporting some fairly high-end components the latest iteration has had some changes that will lower production costs.
+This suggests that it is much closer to the bike that will be offered to the public next year.
+The movements of the bike around the globe also suggest that Enfield’s primary market for the machine will be on foreign shores.
+This particular version of the GT was snapped at the Long Beach Motorcycle Show in Los Angeles.

-With only a handful of factory built Cafe Racer styled bikes on the market the Enfield Continental GT may well be the closest alternative to buying a vintage Cafe Racer.
-Enfield are renowned for the fact that their technology and design has hardly changed for decades so they had a great starting point for the GT.
-An all new double cradle frame designed specially for the GT has been combined with a revised version of the Thunderbird swingarm along with the Thunderbirds larger forks to produce handling characteristics that are in keeping with it's Cafe Racer appearance.
-Enfield have also used high performance, gas filled shocks on the bike which were originally Ohlins but now look to have been swapped for a cheaper brand to keep production costs down.
+With only a handful of factory-built Cafe Racers on the market, the Continental GT may is the closest alternative to buying a vintage bike.
+Enfield is famous for having used the same technology and design for decades, but the GT breaks that mould.
+The GT features an all-new double cradle frame which has been combined with a revised Thunderbird swingarm and larger forks.
+A design that is promised to produce handling characteristics that are in keeping with it’s Cafe Racer appearance.
+Enfield has also used high performance, gas-filled shocks on the Continental GT.
+They were originally Ohlins but now look to have been swapped for a cheaper alternative to keep production costs down.

 Is there such a thing as a factory built cafe racer?
 If you ask a purist they’ll tell you no way, but Honda, Ducati, Triumph, BMW and several other manufacturers are determined…Continue Reading